TI-Planet/ShoutBot/README.md

 ### Install

-You need to setup depandencies, in your terminal run :
+You need to setup dependencies, in your terminal run :

 ```sh
 poetry install